Derek9745/BlackJackDiscordBot/README.md

-This is a discord bot built using d#, the logic for the game is in C#.
+This is a small discord bot built using D#, a .NET library for making discord bots.

+Slash commands:
+1. Hit - Take another card from dealer
+2. Stay - Pass priority to dealer.
+3. Surrender - Quit game.